MohanedGodzilla/HandCoded-Scanner-for-VEN/readMe.txt

-test.text that is mentioned, is the file that you will use to test the program that contains a simple program that is suitable with the VEN language.
+test.text that is mentioned, is the file that you will use to test the program that contains a simple program which is suitable with the VEN language.